Skelly0/Publicia/documentation/Publicia Documentation.md

 - Check if EMBEDDING_DIMENSIONS is set correctly
 - Try regenerating embeddings with `/regenerate_embeddings`
 - Make sure the Google Generative AI library is installed

+#### Empty or Short Responses
+- The bot has an automatic retry system for empty responses
+- Try adjusting the model temperature settings
+- Some models may have token limits that affect response length
+- Check if your query is too complex or ambiguous

 ### Logging and Debugging